Nrspinto/basic-html-only-website/README.md

 # Portfolio HTML

 This project is a simple portfolio created solely using HTML.
+[You can access the source here](https://roadmap.sh/projects/basic-html-website).
 It showcases information about a frontend developer, including projects, professional experience, education, courses taken, open-source contributions, teacher reviews, and a contact page.

 ---